cpplibv/libv/LIBV-TODO.md

-libv.ui: consolidate MouseInterest flags libv.ui: flags set in ctor -> parent might not get the relevant *child flags, check on propagation (self/child masks) libv.ui: component detach does not remove certain flags from parent, parent have to rescan child to determine correct flags
+libv.ui: consolidate MouseInterest flags libv.ui: flags set in ctor -> parent might not get the relevant *child flags, check on propagation (self/child masks) libv.ui: component detach does not remove certain flags from parent, parent have to rescan child to determine correct flags libv.ui: with capability oriented flags, the flags.reset should prompt reevaluation of flags in the parent ('set' part is taken care by flagAuto) | its already taken care by the top-down passes of the capabilities libv.ui: event oriented flags, reset should unsub from events | solved by separate set/get and flagPurge libv.ui: event oriented flags, set should sub for events | solved by separate set/get and flagPurge libv.ui: focus, key and char watcher and dynamic change of them

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: with capability oriented flags, the flags.reset should prompt reevaluation of flags in the parent ('set' part is taken care by flagAuto)

-libv.ui: with event oriented flags, the flags.reset should be elevated into its own function and should unsub from such events libv.ui: with event oriented flags, the flags.set should be elevated into its own function and should sub from such events

 libv.ui: pimpl ui context

 mouse
-	libv.ui: To access every input the following event order is important: update movement, broadcast and update button states one-by-one, broadcast movement.
-I think this will yield the most responsive experience libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: mouse event absorb/shield/plates
+	libv.ui: window focus - mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: absorb - mouse event absorb/shield/plates
-	libv.ui: make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: mouse event should contain a watcher relative coordinates too libv.ui: updating watcher (any property) without change should not yield any event libv.ui: flatten EventMouse to combat variant complexity
+	libv.ui: absorb - make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: relative - mouse event should contain a watcher relative coordinates too libv.ui: unchanged - updating watcher (any property) without change should not yield any event libv.ui: flatten - flatten EventMouse to combat variant complexity

 event
-	libv.ui: Every event: focus, mouse, key, char shall provide access to the entire state universe libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
-Events are timed (a lot of timestamp) libv.frame.input: Question should I couple scancode with key for each key states | observe use-case libv.ui: if 'everything' 'above' is done re-read the requirements of mouse events and verify if all of them are met
+	libv.ui: Every event: focus, mouse, key, char shall provide access to the entire state universe libv.frame.input: Question should I couple scancode with key for each key states | observe use-case libv.ui: if 'everything' 'above' is done re-read the requirements of mouse events and verify if all of them are met